 Certificate of Occupancy or Home Occupation Permit

-After you filed FR-500 with the Office of Tax & Revenue and received your Notice Number, you can then proceed to the next lesson: DC LLC Certificate of Occupancy or Home Occupation Permit.
+After you file FR-500 with the Office of Tax & Revenue and received your Notice Number, you can then proceed to the next lesson: DC LLC Certificate of Occupancy or Home Occupation Permit.
 Our lesson will help you figure out which one is right for your business, and help you apply for it.

 Office of Tax & Revenue Contact Info